logto-io/connectors/packages/connector-saml/README.md

 SAML (Security Assertion Markup Language) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider (IdP) and a service provider (SP).
 It allows users to authenticate with one system and then access resources in another system without having to re-enter their credentials.
 SAML is commonly used in enterprise environments and in federation scenarios, where multiple organizations need to share user authentication and authorization information.

-Logto serve as a SP and SAML connector help to build bridge between Logto and SAML IdPs, as a result, end-users should be able to take advantage of SAML IdPs to sign in to Logto account.
+Logto serve as a SP and SAML connector help to build bridges between Logto and SAML IdPs, as a result, end-users should be able to take advantage of SAML IdPs to sign in to Logto account.

 ## Create social IdP's account and register SAML application (IdP)